 Museums range in size from nationwide museums with multi-million item collections housed in large buildings to local museums with small collections of artifacts.

-- List of the Best Museums in Haarlem, Netherlands
+- Best Museums in Haarlem, Netherlands to Visit

 - 1. Ten Boom Museum

 - 5. Teylers Museum